-To effectively manage the inevitable life-cycle of a Vantage Workflow; the ability to manage and control the revision level of a workflow is provided within the Vantage Cloud Port Hosted Workflows interface within Telestream Cloud.
+To effectively manage the inevitable life-cycle of a Vantage Workflow; the ability to manage and control the revision level of a workflow is provided within the Vantage Cloud Hosted Workflows interface within Telestream Cloud.

-What the Workflow Revision feature allows is the ability to have a single Vantage Cloud Port Hosted Workflow contain multiple ‘revisions’ of a Vantage workflow.
+What the Workflow Revision feature allows is the ability to have a single Vantage Cloud Hosted Workflow contain multiple ‘revisions’ of a Vantage workflow.
 A user may then indicate which ‘revision’ should be the active revision.

-The active revision of a workflow indicates the underlying workflow definition which shall be utilized for all interaction when a specific Hosted Workflow is targeted for use in Vantage Cloud Port Hosted Workflows.
+The active revision of a workflow indicates the underlying workflow definition which shall be utilized for all interaction when a specific Hosted Workflow is targeted for use in Vantage Cloud Hosted Workflows.

 To fully understand this concept, consider the following Vantage workflow (this is the same workflow which was detailed in previous sections of this documentation):

 When uploaded to Telestream Cloud, this workflow appears in the workflow list as: